Throrvik/minturnus-redesign/README.md

 If you receive a *500 Internal Server Error* when accessing any of the `backend/` PHP scripts, ensure that this `config.php` file exists and contains valid credentials.

+## Debugging
+Set the environment variable `DEV_MODE=true` to see detailed PHP errors when working locally.
+In production, omit this variable so errors remain hidden.